live-by-unix/AccurateClock-API/README.md

 To visit, click [here](https://accurateclock.pages.dev) for the website (NON-API) and [here](https://accurateclockapi.pages.dev) for the API demo/documentation page.

-This README covers why AccurateClock API, usage, use case, how to request, tech stack, and licensing.
+This README covers why AccurateClock API, usage, use case, how to request, how to see code, tech stack, and licensing.

 ## Why AccurateClock API?
 1. If you loved AccurateClock, you'll love the API.